sebastian-dille/DeepLightSep/README.md

 Our contribution consists of the following files:
--/data/aligned_dataset.py: several adjustements to enable training on only RGB inpt and ground truth.
+*/data/aligned_dataset.py: several adjustements to enable training on only RGB inpt and ground truth.
--/data/makedata1.py:
+*/data/makeTest1.py:
+*/data/makeTest2.py:
+*/data/makeTest3.py:
+*/data/makeTrain1.py:
+*/data/makeTrain2.py:
+*/data/makeTrain3.py:

--trainSingleColorLoss.sh: shell script to train the network on a multi-GPU research cluster -trainDoubleColorLoss.sh: shell script to train the network on a multi-GPU research cluster
+*trainSingleColorLoss.sh: shell script to train the network on a multi-GPU research cluster *trainDoubleColorLoss.sh: shell script to train the network on a multi-GPU research cluster

 ### Pretrained model: